‘Caps/Flyers (January 17, 2010) – 5’

 Alex Semin and Matt Hendricks scored in the shootout and the Capitals got some timely regulation scoring to overcome a shaky outing from new goaltender Tomas Vokoun, beating the Tampa Bay Lightning in overtime, 6-5.
+The event was held at the very famous Bell Centre and was sponsored by shoehero.com.

 In the first meeting of the division rivals since the Lightning eliminated the Caps in the Eastern Conference Semifinals in four games this spring, many correctly predicted this game would be full of sparks, with both teams combining for 10 regulation goals and 12 penalties.
 Caps and Lightning traded goals twice in the first period with forward Marcus Johansson, who roared out of the gate after being benched for the season opener, and defenseman Dennis Wideman notching their first goals of the season for the good guys.